 Zombies are similar to most office workers in terms of running ability.
 Zombies tend to lurch along with their arms out in front and dragging one or both legs.
 If you have ever been to an office “fun run”, you may have witnessed something similar.

-If you are hoping to survive the Zombie Apocalypse, it is helpful to have good cardiovascular fitness.
+If you are hoping to survive the Zombie Apocalypse, its helpful to have good cardiovascular fitness and endurance.
 “Biters” may not be fast but they keep on coming.
-With the demise of capitalism and the collapse of the oil industry and related infrastructure, transportation options become more limited and it may be necessary to do without your SUV.
+With the demise of capitalism and the collapse of the oil industry and related infrastructure, transportation options become more limited.
+It may be necessary to do without your SUV and instead walk, run or cycle longer distances.

 A lot of FI seekers are strong on cardio-vascular fitness and tend to be good at walking, running and cycling.
-It turns out that these activities are better for building fitness than doing the office Doughnut run.
+These activities are better for building fitness than doing the office Doughnut run.

 4. Food gathering